The wild soul of Crete: Asterousia mountains

 Getting there: The adventure begins

-The journey to Asterousia from Heraklion is itself an adventure—about 64 kilometers that wind through villages like Agioi Deka, Vagiona, Loukia, and Kapetaniana.
-You’ll soon realize why locals say it’s a drive for the patient and careful; the road climbs through wild, rocky landscapes, past ravines where golden eagles and vultures wheel overhead.
-It often feels like a safari, and with every turn you sense the isolation and spirit that have shaped Crete’s independent character.
+The drive to Asterousia from Heraklion is an adventure in itself—about 64 kilometers through villages like Agioi Deka, Vagiona, Loukia, and Kapetaniana.
+Locals call it a road for the patient and careful.
+It climbs through rocky landscapes and past ravines where golden eagles and vultures soar.
+With every turn, you feel the isolation and spirit that have shaped Crete’s independent character.

-Kapetaniana, perched at 750 meters just under Kofinas peak, is the perfect base for exploring the range.
-Here, the ecotourist guesthouse Thalori—a cluster of restored stone homes—offers traditional Cretan breakfasts (pancakes, honey, yogurt) and hearty dishes through the day.
-Thalori’s owners run wonderful activities, from hikes and cooking lessons to farming and 4x4 off-road adventures.
-For visitors staying at Tonia’s Cottage, Kapetaniana is well worth a day trip or overnight stop—especially if you want to get close to the soul of the south.
+Kapetaniana, at 750 meters below Kofinas peak, is a great base for exploring the mountains.
+The ecotourist guesthouse Thalori, made of restored stone homes, serves traditional Cretan breakfasts and hearty meals throughout the day.
+Its owners offer activities like hiking, cooking lessons, farming, and 4x4 adventures.
+For those staying nearby, Kapetaniana makes a perfect day trip or overnight stop to experience the heart of southern Crete.

 Travel tip: